apify/apify-client-python/docs/res/intro.md

 Requires Python 3.7+

-Right now the client is not available on PyPI yet, so you can install it only from its [git repo](https://github.com/apify/apify-client-python).
+You can install the client from its [PyPI listing](https://pypi.org/project/apify-client/).
-To do that, run `pip install git+https://github.com/apify/apify-client-python.git`
+To do that, simply run `pip install apify-client`.

 ## Quick Start